-OK guys, I think this is one of the best things I’ve ever created.
-I nearly died when I tasted these choc hazelnut cheesecakes, made with Vego Spread.
-Which is basically like Nutella but vegan, a bit crunchy and wayyyy better.
+OK guys, I think this is one of the best indulgent desserts everrrrr.
+I nearly died when I tasted these vegan chocolate hazelnut cheesecake beauties, made with the almighty Vego Spread.
+Which is basically vegan Nutella but it’s fully organic, a little bit crunchy and wayyyy better!

 Let me just specify two things here:

 - I was not sponsored by Vego chocolate to create this post.
-I am, however, more than happy for them to send me some free stuff so I can create more incredible recipes like this one!
-(Please please please!!)
+(However, more than happy for them to send me some free stuff so I can create more incredible recipes like this one 😉

 - Unlike my super healthy, 100% wholefood vegan Mango Cheesecake recipe, this is a bit of a ‘cheat day’ one.
 I try to keep my recipes as wholefood-based as possible, as you know.
-But with the inclusion of vegan chocolate biscuits, vegan cream cheese, and a buttload of Vego chocolate spread, this one’s a decadent exception.
-Because we all deserve a little blowout once in a while 😉
+But with the inclusion of vegan chocolate biscuits, vegan cream cheese, and a buttload of Vego chocolate spread (which has super clean ingredients, but still… SUGAR), this one’s a decadent exception.
+Because we all deserve a little blowout once in a while, and truthfully you could do MUCH worse for your body than these 😉

 Yes, this brand is still a little more costly than its non-vegan counterparts, but it’s sooo worth it.
 As more and more people support ethical brands like this one, not only will the standards of taste and quality be raised, but the price will also come down!

 As for the vegan cream cheese, I used the Scottish-produced ‘Sheese’ brand Creamy Sheese.
-It’s the best I’ve tried so far and it’s palm oil free and based on coconut oil and soya protein.
+It’s the best I’ve tried so far and it’s palm oil free, non-GMO and based on coconut oil and soy protein.
 The thickener and flavourings used are all natural too, so it’s one of the better choices.
 If you live in the UK, you will find that Tesco has rebranded this vegan cheese under their own ‘Free From’ range, but it’s the same stuff.
-Here in Australia it’s available in most IGA stores.
+Here in Australia it’s available in most major supermarkets.

-I know I’ll be doing a whole bunch of these for Christmas day next week.
+I know I’ll be doing a whole bunch of these vegan chocolate hazelnut cheesecakes for Christmas day next week.
 I’m looking forward to fooling some family and friends into thinking they’re the real deal 😉

 Enjoy and please let me know what you think in the comments!